pmaletia/SentimentAnalysisProject/README.md

 2. Update the location of your where you kept this folder.To do so, open 'utilities/constants.py' file and update line 7 with
 WORKING_DIR = r"(Location to the project folder)"

-3. Open command prompt/terminal and move to the project directory and run command "python run_extra.py".
+3. Open file run_extra.py and update line no 9's path to the path where your extracted review data(from https://nijianmo.github.io/amazon/index.html) is stored.
+Open command prompt/terminal and move to the project directory and run command "python run_extra.py".
 This will extract the data from "https://www.etsy.com/" and you will have some data to show the results on ui.

 4. Now run the command "python app.py" to run the dash app to show the results.